-Christine serves as Managing Editor of the Patheos Pagan Channel.
-She is also an instructor in the Theology and Religious History department at Cherry Hill Seminary, where she served as department chair from 2010-2012.
+Christine is an instructor in the Theology and Religious History department at Cherry Hill Seminary, where she served as department chair from 2010-2012.
 Her book Seeking the Mystery: An Introduction to Pagan Theologies was released in 2012 from Patheos Press.
-Christine’s next project, Eros and Touch from a Pagan Perspective (Routledge, 2013), integrates her experience in massage therapy and religious witchcraft into her scholarly work.
+Christine’s latest book, Eros and Touch from a Pagan Perspective (Routledge, 2013), integrates her experience in massage therapy and religious witchcraft into her scholarly work.
 She lives in the Boston, Massachusetts area.